victornava/markdown-ruby/notebook.md

     \n\n\n\narray.reverse -> <pre><code>array.reverse</code></pre>

 Done.
 Things are getting a bit hacky.
 Might need to refactor a bit on the next session.

+# IDEA

+    fn -> MDString -> Node
+    fn -> Node -> HTMLString

+Have a function for each entity? each function knows how to transform one entity only

+# 2017-05-26

+Do we have a markdown parser yet?
+I mean can we use it as a tool from the command line?

+No.

+Ok then do that next.
+It doesn't matter if it is not complete, remember that the idea is to always have a working program.
+No matter how simple it might be.

+# 2017-05-31

+next: program that takes an input from STDIN or File

+Done